OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 a fierce-looking nation without respect for the old or pity for the young.

 ## Deuteronomy 28:51
-They will devour the young of your livestock and the crops of your land until you are destroyed.
+They will consume the young of your livestock and the crops of your land until you are destroyed.
 They will leave you no grain, new wine, or olive oil, nor any calves of your herds or lambs of your flocks until you are ruined.

 ## Deuteronomy 28:52
 They will lay siege to all the cities throughout your land until the high fortified walls in which you trust fall down.
 They will besiege all the cities throughout the land the Lord your God is giving you.